Our Strategic Vision

 Our increasing reliance on complex, interconnected systems makes the consequences of failure more severe and underscores the need to enhance our resilience to natural (e.g., earthquakes, tsunamis, floods) and human-caused disasters (e.g., terrorist attacks, engineering failures, industrial accidents).
 Research and education in this area enables communities to better anticipate, prevent and adapt to disasters, reducing their economic, social, cultural, and environmental impact.

-As our climate continues to change and population growth pushes the bounds of our habitable environment while armed conflict displaces millions, humankind faces the need to survive and thrive in harsher conditions.
-This research thrust focuses on developing and deploying new tools, computational models, novel materials, construction technologies and methods to design, build and maintain civil infrastructure under extreme environments such as deep-sea structures, extreme temperatures (deserts, polar), flood-risk areas, and extraterrestrial habitats.
+As our climate continues to change and population growth pushes the bounds of our habitable environment, humankind faces the need to survive and thrive in harsher conditions.
+This research area focuses on developing and deploying new tools, computational models, novel materials, construction technologies and methods to design, build and maintain civil infrastructure under extreme environments such as deep-sea structures, extreme temperatures (deserts, polar), flood-risk areas, and extraterrestrial habitats.

 Sustainability in the context of civil engineering envisions the long-term viability of natural resources and engineered civil systems.
 We focus on systems and methods that provide an adequate supply of potable water, support water reuse and wastewater management, mitigate air pollution and climate change, ensure food security, create renewable resources, innovate carbon capture and utilization, and address plastic and solid waste.